 We offer a unique advanced degree in historic preservation, based on a collaboration between UMass Amherst and Hancock Shaker Village, a National Historic Landmark.
 For more information please consult the preservation program's page.

-The UMass Architecture + Design Program welcomes students who are interested in exploring an developing expertise in writing about architecture, landscape, cities, and place.
-Courses are available in the University's excellent programs in History, English, and Journalism, in addition to faculty in the Architecture + Desig program, and others in the Five Colleges.
+The The Department of Architecture at UMass welcomes students who are interested in exploring an developing expertise in writing about architecture, landscape, cities, and place.
+Courses are available in the University's excellent programs in History, English, and Journalism, in addition to faculty in the Architecture department, and others in the Five Colleges.

 Applications are welcome for students who would like to study other areas of faculty expertise at UMass and the Five Colleges.